marcwright/react-dog-app/README.md

 - [Fetch Documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)
 - [Dog API](https://dog.ceo/dog-api/)

-Luckily, the documentation shows us exactlyy what to expect when we request a random dog image.
+Luckily, the documentation shows us exactly what to expect when we request a random dog image.

   ![](./assets/dog-api-fetch.png)

-#### What property will we need to access based on the example response object?

 <details>
-  <summary>Answer</summary>
+  <summary><b>What property will we need to access based on the example response object?</b></summary>

   `response.message`

 </details>

 <br>

-## Retrieve a Dog object when the app first renders
+## Make an API request when the app renders

 1. First, let's use `fetch` to make a request to the Dog API.
+Note - we're gonna use an [async/await](https://javascript.info/async-await) pattern to handle the response.

     ```js
     // App.js